AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Valkyries that use Heavy weapons, Bows or Pistols deal 15% more Total DMG. | 10 Using a Weapon Active increases Valkyrie Total DMG by 20% for 5s.
-Triggering it again resets the duration. | 15
+Valkyries gain an additional 10 SP for every 60 SP restored. | 5
+Deployed Valkyries Total DMG increases 15%.
+This effect is negated 5s after taking DMG.
+Triggering it again resets the duration. | 10
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: